rzymek/meteor-moment/README.md

     meteor add rzymek:moment-locales

-Note that locale specific package implies the core 'rzymek:moment', so you don't need to add it yourself.
+Note that locale specific package implies the core 'momentjs:moment', so you don't need to add it yourself.

 Usage
 -------------